brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 	**Value**

 		The model drawn to an external file or standard output.
+Stochastic, logical, and input nodes will be represented by ellipses, diamonds, and rectangles, respectively.
+Nodes that are unmonitored in MCMC simulations will be gray-colored.

 	**Example**